middlebury/college-handbook/content/ii-ug-college-policies/faculty/misconduct.md

 ---
-slug: "/pages/ii-ug-college-policies/faculty/misconduct"
+slug: /pages/ii-ug-college-policies/faculty/misconduct
-date: "2021-05-01"
+date: 2021-05-01
-title: "C.6.
-Faculty Misconduct"
+title: C.6.
+Faculty Misconduct
 ---
 _a.
 General Principles_

 _In determining whether a faculty member’s actions constitute professional misconduct, and in determining any penalties for faculty misconduct, up to and including termination, faculty members, administrators, and Trustees will act in accordance with the following principles:_